-This healthy paleo bread recipe is made with hemp flour, which is low in carbs and high in protein and fibre, making it very satiating.
-It’s keto-friendly, convenient, tasty and easy to make!
+This healthy paleo and gluten-free hemp bread recipe is made with hemp flour, which is low in carbs and high in protein and fibre, making it very satiating.
+It’s also keto-friendly, convenient, tasty and easy to make!

-One of the most missed foods on the paleo diet has got to be bread.
+If you’re following a Paleo or grain-free diet, one of the most missed foods has got to be bread.
 The main reason is the convenience!

 It’s easy to pack for on-the-go lunches and it’s a great carrier for spreads, dips, and meats for a quick meal.
-I often miss bread when I have a bowl of soup or stew, or when I want to dip something in my soft-boiled eggs (although asparagus and sweet potato works well as well).
+I often missed bread when I was following the Paleo diet, especially with a bowl of soup or stew, or when I wanted to dip something in my soft-boiled eggs (although asparagus and sweet potato works well as well).

 While there are many recipes for paleo-friendly bread, a lot of them use grain-free starches that are still quite high in carbohydrates.